Zenduty/docs/docs/SignalFX.md

 ![](/img/Integrations/SignalFX/3.png)

-8. Once a service has been integrated, navigate to the Alerts page by clicking the tab at the top of the page.
+8. Once a service has been integrated, navigate to the "Alerts" page by clicking the tab at the top of the page.
 Then, click on the "New Detector" button to add a new alert for the integrated service.

 ![](/img/Integrations/SignalFX/4.png)

 9. Now, we will setup the conditions for the alerts.

-	* Add the signal source.
+	* Add the Signal Source.
 This is the service you just integrated.

 	![](/img/Integrations/SignalFX/5.png)

-	* Set the alert conditions, settings and message as per your need.
+	* Set the Alert Conditions, Settings and Message as per your need.

 	* Click on the "Alert Recipients" tab and add the newly created webhook.